superdesk/web-publisher/docs/bundles/SWPStorageBundle/register_storage.rst

 | swp.repository.article.class| SWP\\Bundle\\StorageBundle\\Doctrine\\ODM\\PHPCR\\DocumentRepository |
 +-----------------------------+----------------------------------------------------------------------+

-If your configuration would support Doctrine ORM instead of PHPCR, the default services definitions would be:
+If your configuration supports Doctrine ORM instead of PHPCR, the default service definitions would be:

 +-----------------------------+----------------------------------------------------------------------+
 | Service ID                  | Class name                                                           |